cphys/Haldane-Model/README.md

 # Animation of Eigenvalues of Haldane Model

 Python code based on KWANT to finde eigenvalues for Haldane Model.
 Returns animated gif.
+Also calculates and plots berry phase along with andimated gif.

 ## Instructions
 * running runGraphene.sh will call graphineHaldaneModel.py.